-- \Argues that art should not only observe an internal distance from but also reveal ideology, by which he means the imaginary relationship of individuals to their real conditions of existence. - \Argues that Ideological State Apparatuses interpellate individuals as subjects so that external, repressive power is unnecessary because subjects submit freely to the State and accept their subjugation.
+- ★Defines ideology as "the imaginary relationship of individuals to their real conditions of existence." - Argues that Ideological State Apparatuses interpellate individuals as subjects (with illusory understanding of their lives) so that external, repressive power is unnecessary because subjects submit freely to the State and accept their subjugation.